Ryuki Miki: Sports career

 Ryuki Miki was born in Takamatsu.
 During his studies at the Kobe Higher Commercial School, he played for the collegiate tennis team.
 There he was approached by Tomiko Ataka, daughter of owner of the trading corporation Ataka and Company.
 Tomiko asked Miki to be her tennis coach.
 Miki became an employee at Ataka and Company and at the late 1920s was sent to London.
 Officially his assignment was to assist the local company representative Kyutaro Izaki, but in fact he was supposed to be a companion and personal assistant to Eiichi Ataka, the heir of the company and talented artist who was taking piano lessons in London, as well as his wife Michiko, another classmate of his.

 He played his first tournament at the Japan International Championships in 1924, where he reached his first final before losing to Tsumio Takeshi.
 While in London, Miki frequently played in amateur tennis tournaments.
 In 1929 he won his first title at the St.George's Hill Open tournament at Weybridge, Surrey and would win that title a further two times in 1930 and 1931.
-In 1931 he his first Sheffield and Hallamshire Championships tile.
-At Wimbledon Championships he played six times in a row, from 1929 to 1934, and four times (1930—1933) ascended there to the third round in singles competition.
+In 1931 he won the Sheffield and Hallamshire Championships tile.
+At Wimbledon Championships he played six times in a row, from 1929 to 1934, and four times (1930–1933) ascended there to the third round in singles competition.
 He also reached quarter-finals twice in 1932 and 1934.
 In 1932 he and another Japanese player Jiro Sato defeated in the third round second seeded Australians Jack Crawford and Harry Hopman, and in 1934 Miki, pairing with South African Vernon Kirby eliminated in the second round Crawford and Adrian Quist who were fourth-seeded at the time.
 But Miki's main success was achieved in mixed doubles.
 With the Briton Dorothy Round whom he was coaching and partnering since 1931 Miki first reached Wimbledon quarter-finals in 1933, and the next year they won the mixed doubles tournament, making Ryuki the first Japanese player in history to win a Grand Slam event.
-At lesser British tournaments, with not so many strong opponents, Miki was a frequent singles finalist.
-Among others he won tournaments including the South of England Championships (1930), South Croydon Hard Courts on clay, Angmering-on-Sea (1931, 1932), Exmouth Open tournament in (1931), Tally Ho!
-Tournament in Birmingham, and the Worcestershire Championships (1931), Midland Counties Championships (1933) and Melbury (1934).
+At other British tournaments, Miki was a frequent singles finalist.
+Among others he won tournaments including the South of England Championships (1930), South Croydon Hard Courts on clay, Angmering-on-Sea Open (1931, 1932), Exmouth Open tournament in (1931), Tally Ho!
+Open Championships in Birmingham, and the Worcestershire Championships (1931), Midland Counties Championships (1933) and Melbury (1934).